Every year there are a number of road crashes in Whitehorse which have tragic affects across the community.

 TAC L2P Program

-TAC L2P is an initiative of the Transport Accident Commission and the Department of Transport.
+TAC L2P is an initiative of the Transport Accident Commission and the Department of Transport and Planning.

 It aims to provide a chance for disadvantaged young people aged from 16 to 21 to have access to supervised driving practice with a volunteer driving mentor.